 On June 15, 2015, with effect as of April 30, 2014, NeoGames entered into a transition services agreement (as amended on August 6, 2015, the "Aspire Transition Services Agreement") with Aspire and William Hill pursuant to which NeoGames agreed to provide Aspire with certain dedicated development, maintenance and support services necessary for the operation of Aspire's business.
 These services are now primarily provided by teams that are dedicated to Aspire and are employees of Aspire, but NeoGames' employees supervise the software development work of Aspire's employees to ensure that their work is released within the overall release plan and does not interfere with other functions of the platform.
 We received approximately \$1.6 million, \$2.4 million and \$4.0 million pursuant to the Aspire Transition Services Agreement in the years ended December 31, 2021, 2020 and 2019, respectively.
-Pursuant to the terms of the Aspire Transition Services Agreement, rights in the work product created by Aspire for the sole benefit of Aspire are owned by Aspire and rights in the work product created by Aspire under the terms of the Aspire Transition Services Software License Agreement.
+Pursuant to the terms of the Aspire Transition Services Agreement, rights in the work product created by Aspire for the sole benefit of Aspire and rights in the work product created by NeoGames.
+However, rights in the work product created for the benefit of both NeoGames and Aspire are owned by NeoGames and Licensed to Aspire under the terms of the Aspire Software License Agreement.